What We Do

 The Center organizes conferences and symposia to develop, study and disseminate new insight into the social, political, economic and historical dynamics leading to genocide and mass atrocities.
 These conferences also discuss the domestic and international responses, legal implications, and use of domestic and international laws to pursue retribution and compensation.

-The Center runs the Genocide-International Criminal Law Clinic which allows students to work directly on behalf of victims of genocide.
+The Center runs the Loyola Genocide Justice Clinic, which allows students to work directly on behalf of victims of genocide.
 Through real-world projects undertaken in collaboration with outside partners, including prosecutors at an international criminal tribunal, international lawyers and investigators working to build dossiers on current serious international crimes, and nonprofit organizations focused on finding creative solutions to promote restitution for genocide survivors and heirs, students gain distinctive and practical learning tools they can carry into a wide variety of professional settings.